newrelic/nr1-workshop/lab0/INSTRUCTIONS.md

 ![lab0-launcher](../screenshots/lab0_screen01.png) <sup>Note: The icon might be a little different from the screenshot.</sup>

 5. Your browser should look _something_ like the screenshot below showing a 404 error message.
 Why?
-Remember that a Launcher is the entry point on the "Apps" page to a specific Nerdlet.
-Currently, the Lab 0 Launcher is not connected to a Nerdlet, which causes an error to be displayed.
-Let's fix that by creating a Nerdlet and connecting it to the Lab 0 Launcher.
+Remember that a launcher is the entry point on the "Apps" page to a specific Nerdlet.
+Currently, the Lab 0 launcher is not connected to a Nerdlet causing an error to be displayed.
+Let's fix that by creating a Nerdlet and connecting it to the Lab 0 launcher.

 ![lab0-launcher-clicked](../screenshots/lab0_screen02.png)

-In the next steps we'll create a new Nerdlet and connect our Launcher to this Nerdlet.
+In the next steps we'll create a new Nerdlet and connect our launcher to this Nerdlet.

 # Step 2: Create a Nerdlet

-A Nerdlet is one of the main artifacts that can be included within a Nerdpack.
-A Nerdlet consists of three files by default: `index.js`, `styles.scss`, and a `nr1.json` configuration.
+A Nerdlet is one of the main Nerdpack items, containing the bulk of the code in your Nerdpack.
+It consists of three files by default: `index.js`, `styles.scss`, and a `nr1.json` configuration.

-A Nerdlet is where the bulk of the code in your Nerdpack will live.

 1. Use the CLI to create a Nerdlet.